kharmabum/insight-pandemic/README.md

 - A running KSQL server.
 - The KSQL CLI (a component of the Confluent platform)

 See associated resources in `terraform/main.tf` and `kafka/config/ksql-server.properties`.
-Instructions for deploying KSQL to an individual instance or cluster are available on Confluent's [website](https://docs.confluent.io/current/ksql/docs/installation/installing.html).
+Instructions for deploying a KSQL server to an individual instance or cluster are available on Confluent's [website](https://docs.confluent.io/current/ksql/docs/installation/installing.html).

 ### Running KSQL queries